Risk Assessment

 Question 2: What’s the Actual Exposure?

 People routinely underestimate exposure.
 “It only sees summaries” might be true—but what’s in those summaries?
 Customer names, deal values, internal assessments?
+When I audited what the support workflow I’d built for a client actually touched, I found it was pulling internal team notes about clients—comments like “difficult customer, escalate to Sarah”—and weaving that tone into responses.
 “It doesn’t access anything sensitive” is rarely accurate when you look closely.

 Question 3: What Are the Failure Modes?